A method for the systematic generation of graph XAI benchmarks via Weisfeiler-Leman coloring: Evaluating graph explainers: A use case

 \section{Evaluating graph explainers: A use case}

-To showcase the contribution that a large collection of benchmarks such as ours can make to the research in graph XAI, we perform an experimental evaluation of a set of explainer methods for graph classification.
-Specifically, we focus on \textit{post-hoc} local explainers on a trained GNN model that achieves a high performance on the classification tasks, and measure how well the explanations align with the GT masks in each of the \textsc{OpenGraphXAI} benchmarks.
+To showcase the contribution that a large collection of benchmarks such as ours can make to the research in graph-XAI, we perform an experimental evaluation of a set of explainer methods for graph classification.
+Specifically, we focus on \textit{post-hoc}, node-centric, and local explainers applied to a trained GNN model that achieves a high performance across \textsc{OpenGraphXAI}'s classification tasks, and measure how well the explanations align with the GT masks.